Discrimination of any kind is strictly prohibited.

 Immigrant Council of Ireland

-In case you do not provide the Tax Office with a complete filled Form12A, they will class you under the "emergency tax system": the Tax Office will deduct up to 54% from your salary until they get all the information requested.
-Of course, you can recover the amount which should not have been deducted, simply by asking for it.
-However, you probably have better comply with the Tax Office requests right from the beginning.
+If you don't provide the Tax Office with a complete and filled Form12A, they will put you under the "emergency tax system."
+This means the Tax Office will deduct up to 54% from your salary until they receive all the required information.
+You can get back the over-deducted amount by requesting it later.
+However, it's best to comply with the Tax Office's requirements from the start.

 P45: At the end of each job, no matter the reason (such as contract completion or departure), your employer should give you a form called "P45."
 This form lists all the salaries you received during your previous job, along with the taxes paid on those salaries.
 You'll need to provide this form to your next employer.
 If you don't, the Tax Office might put you in the "emergency tax system," suspecting you of trying to evade taxes.
 If you don't find a new job immediately, you can visit the Tax Office with your P45 form and ask for a tax refund for the period of your employment.
 Additionally, it's a good idea to double-check the accuracy of your tax payments with the Tax Office.
 When you start a new job, remember to notify the Tax Office about your new employer's details.

 Summary: To start working, you need a PPS number.
 For your initial job, you'll require the form 12A to register with the Tax Office.
 Subsequently, for each new job when switching employers, you'll need a P45 form.